Jill's areas of focus in counselling:

 - Muscle Tension and Headaches; Poor Circulation

-- Imbalanced internal vs. external responses to stress.
+- Imbalanced internal vs. external responses to stress and responsibility

 - Sensitive to environment changes in weather, sound or mood

 Jill holds the highest level of certification with the Professional Association of Christian Counsellors and Psychotherapists.
 Jill is a Certified Professional Counselling Supervisor ‘CPCS” with “PACCP” – 20140110).
 In late 2021 the College of Counselling Therapy of Alberta (CCTA) will be opening and will regulate the field of Counselling Therapy in Alberta where Jill currently resides and practices.
 Jill’s official title as a member of this regulatory college will be Registered Counselling Therapist (RCT).

 Jill holds a Master of Arts Degree in Counselling and continues to gain valuable certifying experience in several fields within the counselling/psychology realm.
 Jill’s most recent trainings have been focused in the areas of anxiety, neurobiology and online therapeutic support.
 Jill holds Level 2 Training in Gottman Marriage Therapy and continue to update her learnings through regular Gottman certified trainings; Jill is a certified Taylor Johnson Temperament Analyst and has extensive training in Enneagram theory.
 Jill has also completed Applied Suicide Intervention Skills Training (ASIST) and currently serves on her professional association National Ethics Complaints Committee as Chair.
 Jill spends time support churches in providing mental health referrals and provides supportive care to help them integrate their spiritual supports alongside caring well for their local community.
 Jill has been an insured private practice mental health provider for over 15 years.